Role of volatility mixing in wealth condensation transition

 \subsection{Power-law test and size dependence}

-In this appendix, we examine the statistical test for power-law tails and their robustness across parameter regimes.
-Bouchaud and M{\'e}zard~\cite{bouchaud2000wealth} reported that a random network with a mean degree $\langle{k}\rangle = 4$ exhibits a power-law tail.
-Garlaschelli~\cite{garlaschelli2004wealth} discussed the relevance of log-normal behavior in sparsely connected clusters, whereas Souma {\it et al}.~\cite{souma2001small} showed that, even at sparse and fixed mean degree, the shortcut effect makes small-world networks exhibit power-law tails.
-Motivated by these earlier observations, and going beyond visual inspection of double-logarithmic plots of normalized wealth distributions, we performed statistical comparisons based on the log-likelihood ratio test~\cite{vuong1989likelihood,clauset2009power}.
+We examine the statistical evidence for power-law tails and their robustness across parameter regimes.
+Bouchaud and M{\'e}zard~\cite{bouchaud2000wealth} reported power-law-tailed wealth distributions in random networks with a mean degree $\langle{k}\rangle=4$.
+Garlaschelli~\cite{garlaschelli2004wealth} discussed the relevance of log-normal behavior in sparsely connected clusters, whereas Souma {\it et al.}~\cite{souma2001small} showed that shortcuts in small-world networks can generate power-law tails even at a sparse and fixed mean degree.
+Motivated by these observations, we go beyond the visual inspection of double-logarithmic plots and compare the candidate tail distributions using a log-likelihood ratio test~\cite{vuong1989likelihood,clauset2009power}.

-For the GCC of an ER network with a mean degree $\langle{k}\rangle=4$, whether the tail sector is better described by a power-law or by a truncated log-normal distribution depends both on the control parameter $\Lambda$ and the system size $N$.
-Numerically, we find that for $N = 10^4$ the power-law is better for $\Lambda\geq 1$, whereas for $N=8 \times 10^4$ it is better already for $\Lambda\geq 0.588$.
-Thus, as $N$ increases, the parameter region in which the power-law fit is preferred becomes wider.
-We check that these numerical consequences are also observed in the case of the HBM model simulation on the SBM.
-On the other hand, for smaller $\Lambda$, the empirical tail is better fitted by a truncated log-normal form at finite $N$.
-However, the corresponding MLE estimates $(\hat{\mu},\hat{\sigma})$ exhibit a clear dependence on the system size, while the effective tail exponents $\hat{\gamma}$ remain well collapsed and show only a weak dependence on size; see Fig.~\ref{fig-A2} for details.
+For the GCC of an ER network with a mean degree $\langle{k}\rangle=4$, whether the tail is better described by a power-law or a truncated log-normal distribution depends on the control parameter $\Lambda$ and the system size $N$.
+For $N=10^4$, the power-law fit is preferred for $\Lambda\geq1$, while for $N=8\times10^4$, it is already preferred for $\Lambda\geq0.588$.
+Thus, the parameter region favoring the power-law fit broadens as $N$ increases.
+The same trend is observed in the HBM model on the SBM.
+For smaller $\Lambda$, the finite-$N$ tail is better fitted by a truncated log-normal distribution.
+However, the corresponding MLE estimates $(\hat{\mu},\hat{\sigma})$ clearly depend on the system size, whereas the effective tail exponents $\hat{\gamma}$ collapse well and show only weak dependence on the system size [see Fig.~\ref{fig-A2}].